patch

 taining a diff listing to patch, and it should work.
 If the entire

-diff is indented by a consistent amount, or if a context diff contains
+diff is indented by a consistent amount, if lines end in CRLF, or if a

-is taken into account.
-After removing indenting or encapsulation,
+account.
+After removing indenting or encapsulation, lines beginning

-lines beginning with # are ignored, as they are considered to be com-
+with # are ignored, as they are considered to be comments.

 With context diffs, and to a lesser extent with normal diffs, patch can